Performing Arts Courses

 Classes I & II

-This course explores the path from improvisational dancing to sophisticated dance making.
-In a fun and supportive atmosphere, students cultivate their natural movement resources, developing movement ideas into fully shaped dance and movement pieces.
+This course explores the path from improvisational dancing to sophisticated dance-making.
+Students cultivate their natural movement resources in a fun and supportive atmosphere, developing movement ideas into fully shaped dance and movement pieces.
 Students also study relevant and well-established choreographers.
 No formal dance training is required; however, the ability and the desire to move are necessary.
 Students in this course will work collaboratively to create and perform a dance for the Winter Dance Concert.
 This course is strongly recommended for students interested in choreographing as individuals for the Winter Dance Concert.
 (Permission of the department chair is required.)

 Advanced Drama: Directing